ovhlabs/knowledge-base/en/_posts/2016-03-08-quick-start.md

 You can also search some part of your message by entering:
 `helps going`.
 It will give you all the messages that contains the terms 'help' and 'going'.

 Graylog allows you to extensively search through your logs without compromising usability.
-If you want to know more about how to craft relevant searches on Graylog, head to [Graylog Search Documentaton](http://docs.graylog.org/en/1.3/pages/queries.html).
+If you want to know more about how to craft relevant searches on Graylog, head to [Graylog Search Documentation](http://docs.graylog.org/en/1.3/pages/queries.html).

-Send different logs with differents value for user\_id for example.
+Send several logs with different value for user\_id for example.
 At the left of the page you will see the fields present in your stream, you can click on the user\_id checkbox to display all the values for this field along the logs.

 #3 Lets create a Dashboard.